ringoid/RingoidAndroidApp/README.md

 *Navigator* - open screens.

-* responsible for opening screens, incluing external screens, and pass parameters to it
+* responsible for opening screens, including external screens, and pass parameters to it
 * plug-in architecture: low-level interface is referenced by any screen on upper modules
 * implementation resides on top-level module, which is aware of all screens